coglinev3/ansible-development/docs/vagrantfile.md

     │   ├── requirements.yml
     │   └── test-playbook
     ├── boxes.yml
+    ├── config.yml
     └── Vagrantfile
 ```
 Within the ansible management node, called master, the host directory `<your_path>/ansible-development` is provided under the path `/vagrant`.

 - **boxes.yml**: Contains the Box definitions für this Multi-VM environment.
+- **config.yml**: With config.yml you can configure some options for your Vagrant environment without touching the Vagrantfile.
 - **Vagrantfile**: Every Vagrant environment needs a [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile/ "Vagrantfile").
-The primary function of the Vagrantfile is to describe the type of machine required for a project, and how to configure and provision these machines.
+The primary function of the Vagrantfile is to describe the type of machines required for a project, and how to configure and provision these machines.
 - **provisioning/requirements.yml**: Requirements for installing needed Ansible roles from [Ansible Galaxy](https://galaxy.ansible.com/ "Ansible Galaxy is Ansible’s official hub for sharing Ansible content.") (or your own git repository)
 - **provisioning/inventory.ini**: [Ansible Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html "Ansible Inventory file") file
 - **provisioning/bootstrap.yml**: [Ansible Playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html "Ansible PLaybook") for the initial deployment of all nodes, including the master node